daniel-mizsak/python-package-template/README.md

 </div>

 ## Overview
-A GitHub template with my python package configurations.\
+A GitHub template with my python package configurations.

 To make sure that the all the tools are available in your [virtual environment](https://docs.python.org/3/library/venv.html) (and that you are running your code with its latest modifications), install the package in editable mode by running:

 ```bash
 pip install --editable ".[dev]"
 ```

+Alternatively, you can `Dev Containers: Reopen in Container` in Visual Studio Code if `Docker` is installed.

-> [!IMPORTANT]
+> [!WARNING]
-> Please note that this template represents my personal understanding of the current best practices.\
+> This template represents my personal understanding of the current best practices.\
 > It is advised to do further research before implementing these configurations in your environment.

 Feel free to [open a new issue](https://github.com/daniel-mizsak/python-package-template/issues/new/choose) if you have any questions or suggestions.